AJ-Gonzalez/NapkinWire/README.md

 I wanted the feeling of sketching ideas on the back of a napkin or whiteboard - dead simple, no friction between idea and communication.

+## Why it works

+Because LLMs have poor patial reasoning, and even multimodal SOTA models burn more tokens/usage processing imgages.
+ASCII graphics are a text native medium and allow LLMs to perfrom spatial reasoning in 2d.

 ## How it works

 1. **Draw rectangles** on a canvas (mobile-friendly)